-“We currently sell to a variety of retailers including Morrisons, Tesco and Amazon so every single day we’re looking to increase the business and take it to the next level.
-We spend most of our time building new relationships with businesses who want to go plastic-free and just launched into a new Mexican restaurant chain in London called Wahaca.
+“We spend most of our time building new relationships with businesses who want to go plastic-free and we’ve actually just launched into a new Mexican restaurant chain in London called Wahaca.

 “Everyone was a doubter when we launched as nobody believed in the product and didn’t think we would get to where we are now.
 I think that’s why we’re so passionate because everything we’ve ever been told we couldn’t do; we’ve done.